Akuli/porcupine/dev-doc/architecture-and-design.md

 - Most plugins are somewhat self-contained, so it's easy to understand how they work.
 - Users can use the plugin manager to disable features they don't like, even if Porcupine developers didn't add something specifically to disable a feature.
+- To debug difficult problems, you can enable and disable plugins to find out which plugin (or combination of plugins) causes the problem.
+    This is helpful even if the problem happens with all plugins disabled, because then you can focus on the small Porcupine core.

 And some disadvantages:
 - The loading order (that is, order of calling `setup()` functions) matters.